lightside-instruments/docs/README.md

 # Introduction
 We wanted to manage instruments with GPIB interface from a Raspberry Pi.
 We also wanted a board that had an opensource KiCAD project that we can modify and produce ourselves when needed.
 We decided to base the design on the pinout already supported in the gpib_bitbang.ko driver part of the linux-gpib project and the schematics of a board that supports that pinout - http://elektronomikon.org (if you have one of these boards you can use them too)

-However since they did not provide KiCAD design files and BOM for the production of PCB we designed one in KiCAD and published it https://github.com/lightside-instruments/gpib4pi .
+However since they did not provide KiCAD design files and BOM for the production of PCB we designed one in KiCAD and published it OSHWA UID: NO000003 (https://github.com/lightside-instruments/gpib4pi) .
 Feel free to either produce it yourself or buy it on Amazon https://www.amazon.com/dp/B0BY32HH4G or from our webstore - https://lightside-instruments.com/product/gpib4pi
-3 improvements to the original elektromikron design:
+5 improvements to the original elektromikron design:

 * Mounting holes for Raspberry Pi Zero form factor control boards
 * Pull-up and pull-down SMD resistors matching the IEEE standard values instead of slightly deviating throug-hole arrays present on the elektromikron board
-* Complete board design and BOM not only schematic
+* Complete board design and BOM not only schematic published as certified OSHWA UID: NO000003 project
+* The boards purchased after 2024-05-01 have 2x M3.5 thumb screws for fastening the board to GPIB ports added to the package.
+We had to drill the #40-4 original threaded hole part of the Centronix standard to match the GPIB 3.5 mm non-threaded mounting holes.
+* There is a stackable 2x20 connector added to the board package that allows connecting the gpib4pi on top of a Raspberry Pi (in addition to Pi Zero that do not need extra offset)

 # Installation
-I started off with a default image (2023-12-05-raspios-bookworm-armhf-lite.img) different one will likely work too) on the Raspberry Zero W (or other Raspberry Pi 2-4).
-Create empty file named ssh in the 'boot' partition to enable ssh.
-Boot and log in as root.
+Pi Zero with 32 bit image 2024-10-22-raspios-bookworm-armhf-lite.img.xz was used but the 64 bit image for Pi4 and Pi5 also works.
 Configure internet connectivity.
-Follow these steps (N.B. if you are using version older than bookworm use 4.3.5-lsi4 instead of 4.3.5-lsi5):
+Follow these steps (N.B. if you are using version older than bookworm use 4.3.5-lsi4 instead of 4.3.6-lsi7):

 ```
 apt-get -y update
 apt-get -y upgrade
 apt-get -y install git
-git clone -b debian/4.3.5-lsi5 https://github.com/lightside-instruments/gpib-debian.git gpib
+git clone -b debian/4.3.5-lsi7 https://github.com/lightside-instruments/gpib-debian.git gpib
 rsync -rav gpib/ gpib_4.3.5
 rm -rf gpib_4.3.5/.git
 rm -rf gpib_4.3.5/debian